wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/3-explore-app-compatibility-using-readiness-toolkit.md

 :::image type="content" source="../media/office-readiness-report-a210c46b.png" alt-text="screenshot of the Office Readiness report":::

-The Excel spread sheet that’s created by the Readiness Toolkit includes the following workbook tabs:<br>
+The Excel spread sheet that’s created by the Readiness Toolkit includes the following workbook tabs:

  -  **Overview.** This tab provides access to reports that assess the results of the VBA macros and add-ins found on the company’s devices.
 You can review each report by selecting the View VBA/Add-in Report buttons located inside this tab.
  -  **VBA Overview.** This tab displays a pie chart of each VBA found on all scanned files, and it includes a readiness assessment.
 You can define the filters in this tab by Office version and bit version.